 Further up Micklegate on the left is the Holy Trinity Priory Church

-Part of the exterior of Holy Trinity, Micklegate showing the walls of the nave and the central tower.
+Part of the exterior of the Priory Church of the Holy Trinity, Micklegate showing the walls of the nave and the central tower.
 All you see is the remains of once a substantial Priory founded in the 11th century.
 Most of the surviving older stonework is 13th century.
 The north west tower was built in 1450 reusing earlier Saxon masonry but much of the building, including the chancel, was rebuilt in the 19th century.

 The fine arched carved stone entrance to Holy Trinity Church, Micklegate (original medieval or rebuilt work 1902-1905?).
 Holy Trinity was once the starting point for the York Mystery Plays in medieval times.

 The interior of the Priory Church of Holy Trinity, Micklegate, with the massive octagonal piers of the nave.

 It has now got some excellent displays on the history of the Holy Trinity Church, Micklegate, York

 Three Victorian stained glass window panels in the north wall of the nave (at the west end) of Holy Trinity, Micklegate

 Are they by Kempe 1904-1907, but one is dated 1878?

 PLEASE leave a DONATION to help in the upkeep of this lovely old church